scoobybejesus/cryptools/InputFile_CSV.md

 The rules for successfully preparing and maintaining the input file can generally be summarized as follows:

 1. The first account must be given number `1`, and each additional account must count up sequentially.
-2. Margin quote account tickers must be followed by an underscore and the base account ticker (i.e., `BTC_xmr`).
+2. Margin quote account `ticker`s must be followed by an underscore and the base account ticker (i.e., `BTC_xmr`).
-3. Proceeds is the value of the transaction, whether spent, received, or exchanged.
+3. `Proceeds` is the value of the transaction, whether spent, received, or exchanged.
 It is **required** in order to properly calculate income/expense/gain/loss.
-4. Proceeds must have a period as a decimal separator (1,000.00 not 1.000,00) and must not contain the ticker or symbol (USD or $).
+4. `Proceeds` must have a period as a decimal separator (`1,000.00` not `1.000,00`) and must not contain the ticker or symbol (USD or $).
 5. Only home currency accounts can have negative balances.
 Crypto accounts may not go negative at any time.
+(Exception: crypto margin accounts may go negative, of course.)

 As you can see, most of the rules can generally be ignored.
 In fact, the only tricky field is the `proceeds` column, but even that becomes second nature soon enough.